Trey Mancini Player Props: Cubs vs. Dodgers

-Trey Mancini -- 0-for-4 in his last game -- will be in action for the Chicago Cubs against the Los Angeles Dodgers, with Michael Grove on the mound, on April 15 at 9:10 PM ET.
+The Chicago Cubs and Trey Mancini, who went 0-for-3 last time out, battle Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Mariners.
+In his previous game he had a hitless showing (0-for-3) against the Dodgers.

 Trey Mancini Game Info & Props vs. the Dodgers